Conclave voters urged to elect a pope who seeks unity and avoids personal interest

 There are any number of challenges facing a new pope and weighing on the cardinals, above all whether to continue and consolidate Francis' progressive legacy on promoting women, LGBTQ+ acceptance, the environment and migrants, or roll it back to try to unify a church that became more polarized during his pontificate.
 The clergy sex abuse scandal hung over the pre-conclave talks.

 — Cardinal Pietro Parolin, 70, is a leading Italian, by nature of his office.
-He was Francis’ secretary of state, the Vatican No. 2, so known to every cardinal.
+He was Francis’ secretary of state, the Vatican No. 2, and known to every cardinal.

 — Filipino Cardinal Luis Tagle, 67, is a top candidate to be history’s first Asian pope.
 He had a similarly high-profile job, heading the Vatican’s evangelization office responsible for the Catholic Church in much of the developing world.